Demi-ob/alc_node/README.md

 # Api that perfroms CRUD operations a mongodb database with  ALC students name
-## Javascript files output is in dist folder
+ Javascript files output is in dist folder

-# HOW TO RUN

 ## To run it in a docker environment as a container (make sure docker is installed and the repository is cloned)

 $ run docker-compose build
 $ run docker-compose up

-## Note: for a docker environment a mongodb server is already setup at mongodb:mongo:27010/alc
-## also in .env file,  MONGODB_URI = "mongodb://mongo:27017/alc"
-## localhost isnt used to prevent conflict
+ Note: for a docker environment a mongodb server is already setup at mongodb:mongo:27010/alc also in .env file,  MONGODB_URI = "mongodb://mongo:27017/alc" localhost isnt used to prevent conflict

 ## OR

-## docker image can also be downlaoded by running
+docker image can also be downlaoded by running
 $ docker pull demilade/alc_node

 ## To run in a system environment